valoni/MinimalApis/README.md

 Communicate with your DB via WEB API throught Minimal Web Api and Basic Authentication (you can change it , vay of authenticate and authorize..)

-how to use this web api examples and meanings :
+**how to use this web api examples and meanings :**

 /* cancel authentication */
 https://localhost:7202/api/pro/Get
-TEST - hello worldt
+TEST - hello world

 /* show methods on swagger */